-Kevin Paul and Stacey Kilpatrick continue to talk playoff hockey at The Wife Hates Sports, with the most recent chatter highlighting some playoff statistics, plus some recaps and discussions over the last 48 hours of action in the NHL.
+Kevin Paul and Stacey Kilpatrick continue to talk NHL Playoffs at The Wife Hates Sports.
+The most recent chatter highlights some playoff statistics, recaps and discussions over the last 48 hours of action in the NHL.

 The last 48 hours of playoff hockey has seen its share of headlines and excitement.
 The Detroit Red Wings were the first team to move on to the next round, completing a four-game sweep of the Phoenix Coyotes.
 Elsewhere, the Tampa Bay Lightning – with its 8-2 Game 5 win – gave the Penguins its worst home playoff loss in history, cutting Pittsburgh’s series lead to 3-2.

 KP rattles off the latest status each series in the NHL Playoffs, while also handing out GOLD STARS to some of the game’s top performers thus far in the postseason:

 GOLD STARS: NHL Playoffs – Conference Quarterfinals Edition

 Jason Chimera (WAS) – One of two players to have 2 game winning goals in playoffs

 Mike Green (WAS) – Only player to have at least one point in each of 5 games in the series